WhatsApp/erlfmt/doc/erlfmt_parse.md

   * `{attribute, Anno, record, {Name, Fields}}`

 * The attribute values are not "normalized" - they are represented in the abstract term format instead of as concrete terms.
+An additional value of `undefined` is allowed as a value of an attribute, indicating the attribute was defined without arguments, for example `-else.`.

 * A new attribute with a special value is recognised:
   `{attribute, Anno, define, {Type, Name, Args, Body}}`, where